Personalised business insurance

 “Identities are complex and intersectional” says career coach Kyle Elliott.
 “Recognise that employees who identify as LGBT may also belong to other historically oppressed communities as well.”

-Support your LBGT staff by understanding that everyone is different.
-Set time aside to get to know your team and create a safe space for them to share any issues they’re having, if they wish to.
+As a business, you can support your LBGTQ+ staff by understanding that everyone is different.
+Set time aside to get to know your team and create a safe space for them to share any issues they’re experiencing, if they wish to.

 2. Celebrate openness